Future facilities planned for Stockton's Galloway Township and Atlantic City campuses

 Donald Hudson, vice president for facilities and operations, presented an overview of the 138-page plan, which projects development well into the next decade.

-The original facilties master plan was completed in 1990 and was updated in 2010.
+The original facilities master plan was completed in 1990 and was updated in 2010.
 The 1990 plan called it a living document that is part of a continuous process.

 The 2020 update will keep Stockton's plans current should funding become available.